-Conversion rate optimization (CRO) is the practice of increasing the percentage of users who perform a desired action on a website.
-While SEO is focused on driving more traffic to your website, CRO's goal is to move quality customers through a sales funnel.
-CRO tries to capitalize on visitors to the website it already has.
-While many companies use both SEO and CRO together to maximize their bottom line.CRO works to optimize your website and campaigns for better engagement and conversions.
+Conversion rate optimization (CRO) is a practice that seeks to increase the percentage of users who take a desired action on a website.
+While SEO focuses on driving more traffic to your site, CRO's goal is to move quality customers through a sales funnel.
+It is an effective way to capitalize on the visitors your website already has.
+Many companies use both SEO and CRO together to maximize their bottom line.CRO works to optimize your website and campaigns for better engagement and conversions.

 But what is that part of the conversion rate?
 A conversion rate is the percentage of website visitors who do what you want them to do.Unfortunately, even search strategists often forget the “quality” part of the organic traffic they generate with search optimization.
 With this in mind, it's worth looking for conversion rate optimization tips to improve your site over time.Combining a targeted SEO approach with CRO creates a virtuous cycle where increased traffic and improved conversion drive profits that help your business.
-By studying how to make the most of your acquisition efforts, you'll get more conversions without having to attract more customers. potentials.
-Now that you know where you can optimize conversions, you may be wondering how you know when your company is ready to start the process.
+By studying how to make the most of your acquisition efforts, you'll get more conversions without having to attract more customers.Now that you know where you can optimize conversions, you may be wondering how you know when your company is ready to start the process.
 By measuring your conversion rate, you'll have data on your site's past performance and current performance.If you have a page with a high exit rate, ask yourself if you're providing a clear set of steps for your users to follow.